EPC reference books

 As I mentioned above, no matter which book you choose, you will have to personalise it and use it for months so that you get used to it and become quick at finding the information you are looking for.

-I liked that it includes EVERYTHING you might need in one place, close to the Articles.
-The rules, parts of the Guidelines and most important T/G/J decisions are all mentioned under a certain Article.
-The flowcharts and small overview tables with the time limits, consequences, and available remedies are exceedingly useful.
 Since the Articles are listed in sequence in the book, most people find it easy to navigate.
 For example, if you encounter an exam question about languages, you can open your book at Art.
 14 EPC, and the related Rules, decisions, overviews will all be there.

 This is what the flowcharts and tables in the book look like

-The disadvantage is that it is huge, so it can take time to find certain things in it (e.g. the part about opposition is really long, many candidates struggle with finding the answer for opposition related questions).
+That said, there are some disadvantages.
+The book is quite large, which means it can take time to find certain things in it (e.g. the part about opposition is really long, many candidates struggle with finding the answer for opposition related questions).
 Because of its size, it can be cumbersome to take it with you to the office, home, or if you are travelling.
-The paper quality is unfortunately not the best, the papers are thin and sometimes see-through.
+Since COVID, many people work in a hybrid setup, so this is also important to consider.

-The updated version for EQE 2024 will be available in August.
+The updated version for EQE 2026 will be available in October 2025.

 EPC.App